 --------

-- **Three column strategies** — Unix timestamp (`int`), DB-native datetime, or boolean flag
+- **Four column strategies** — Unix timestamp (`int`), DB-native datetime, boolean flag, or zero-based timestamp (UNIQUE-index friendly)

 - **Automatic query scope** — deleted records are invisible by default; opt in with `withDeleted()` / `onlyDeleted()`